jmcdonald1/openshift4/README.md

-Log into your student number by accessing
+Log into your student seat

 > Assign yourself a student number using [Student Assignments](https://aap2-april26test.lab-emergent360.com/#studentinfo)